pepaslabs/ClimbingOutOfTheTarPit/README.md

 You need better tools.
 Better practices, conventions, and higher levels of abstraction.

-You need to climb [out of the tar pit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf).
+It is time for you to climb [out of the tar pit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf).